Tamboerskloof: Etymology

 The name Tamboerskloof is derived from the Dutch and Afrikaans words tamboer (drum) and kloof (valley).
 When Dutch settlers arrived and set up farms in the 1650s, they established the first of a series of lookout points at the site where Tamboerskloof lies today.
 From these lookout points, watchmen would beat drums to alert farmers in the area to the approach of a ship.
 Thanks to this, farmers would know that it was time to make their way to Cape Town harbour with their crops.

 Neighbourhood Watch

-There is a very active neighbourhood watch called Tamboerskloof Neighbourhood Watch (TBKWatch) which assists the community with volunteer patrols, a radio network, a CCTV network and reporting of service issues such as out of order street lights, traffic lights, potholes, and blocked drains.
-They work very closely with a community control room (Watchcom), the South African Police Service, City of Cape Town Metro Police, nearby City Improvement Districts, as well as local armed response companies.
+The Tamboerskloof Neighbourhood Watch (TBKWatch) assists the community with volunteer patrols, a radio network, a CCTV network and reporting of service issues such as out of order street lights, traffic lights, potholes, and blocked drains.
+They work with a community control room (Watchcom), the South African Police Service, City of Cape Town Metro Police, nearby City Improvement Districts, as well as local armed response companies.